Skip to contents

 Loading data

-KoboToolbox implements this feature by incorporating the concept of repeat group, enabling the repetition of a group of questions.
+Any questions placed between these commands will be repeated as a set, allowing for multiple responses to the same group of questions.
 This method involves enclosing the questions intended for repetition within a begin_repeat/end_repeat loop.
 Furthermore, repeat group allows for nesting, thus enabling the repetition of a question group within another repeat group.
 This concept can be demonstrated using the project and associated form below.

 • Survey questions